zeek/zeek/frameworks/sumstats.rst

 .. rst-class:: opening

-    Measuring aspects of network traffic is an extremely common task in Bro.
+    Measuring aspects of network traffic is an extremely common task in Zeek.
-    Bro provides data structures which make this very easy as well in simplistic cases such as size limited trace file processing.
+    Zeek provides data structures which make this very easy as well in simplistic cases such as size limited trace file processing.
 In real-world deployments though, there are difficulties that arise from clusterization (many processes sniffing traffic) and unbounded data sets (traffic never stops).
-The Summary Statistics (otherwise referred to as SumStats) framework aims to define a mechanism for consuming unbounded data sets and making them measurable in practice on large clustered and non-clustered Bro deployments.
+The Summary Statistics (otherwise referred to as SumStats) framework aims to define a mechanism for consuming unbounded data sets and making them measurable in practice on large clustered and non-clustered Zeek deployments.

 Overview
 ========